-African Development Bank, Pan African Federation Of Accountants Launch $5.2 Million Initiative To Professionalise African Accountancy Sector
+African Development Bank, Pan African Federation of Accountants launch $5.2 million initiative to professionalise African accountancy sector

-The African Development Bank Group ( ) and the Pan African Federation of Accountants (PAFA) have launched a $5.2 million institutional support project to address a severe shortage of qualified public sector accountants and auditors across Africa.
+(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, December 9, 2025/ -- The African Development Bank Group () and the Pan African Federation of Accountants (PAFA) hav launched a $5.2 milli n institutional support proj ct to address a severe shortage of qualified public sector accountants and auditors across Africa.

 The launch event was held on 26 November at The South African Institute of Professional Accountants (SAIPA) House in Johannesburg.